emanuelhuber/RGPR/02_RGPR_tutorial_RGPR-survey.md

     ## Coordinates of the local system: 2622000 1256834 0

 The function `interpPos()` prints for every GPR record the mean trace spacing as well as the trace spacing range.
 Normally, these values should be close to the operating settings.
-In this case, the trace spacing was set equal to 0.25 *m* on the field.
+In this case, the trace spacing was set equal to $0.25\,m$ on the field.
 The trace spacing values for `XLINE00`, `XLINE01` and `XLINE02` looks good.
 However, the trace spacing for `XLINE04` and more particularly for `XLINE03` could be critic (the smallest trace spacing values are very low).
 You should check and if necessary correct the topographic data...

 Setting the coordinate reference system
 ---------------------------------------

 Setting the coordinate reference system is important when exporting the coordinate data in geospatial data format, because it allows the coordinates to be correctly projected in other coordinate reference systems.
-The topographic data were measured within the new Swiss coordinate system (datum: CH1903+, reference frame: LV95) that can be defined with the code EPSG 2056 that corresponds to the new Swiss coordinate system.
+The topographic data were measured within the new Swiss coordinate system (datum: CH1903+, reference frame: LV95) that can be defined with the code EPSG $2056$ that corresponds to the new Swiss coordinate system.

 ``` r
 crs(mySurvey) <- "+init=epsg:2056"